firogh/notes/cs/debugging.md

 E is the sub-set of T, O is the result of E under the T.
 The process of debugging is use O to minimize T to E instance.
 0. Reproduce?
+kernel version
+ask reporter for the .config
 1. Find the bug type and definations what the bug belong to.
 The bug type is the broad outline of the Expaination of the specific bug's Observation.
 2. 结合实际环境get more observations and deuce the explanation/cause.
 3. Fix it.
 # Get observations
-## Get observations from excute binary
+## Get observations from excute binary(maybe source file)
 DWARF
 ELF header, readelf -h
 Program header table, readelf -l